HoelzelJon/MM25-Java-Starter-Pack/README.md

 2. Modify the script at `Strategy.java`.
     * Write your code in the `doTurn` method.
     * You may also add other files or dependencies.
 If you have any questions about this, we're here to help!
+3. Run `mvn clean install` to build the file `target/Bot.jar`.
+This step should be completed whenever you want to run any `mm` commands with a new strategy.
-3. Run `mm play .`
+4. Run `mm play .`
     * This will build the bot in the given directory (`.`) and then starts a game in which your bot fights against itself.
-4. To run two different bots against each other, run `mm play bot1_directory bot2_directory`.
+5. To run two different bots against each other, run `mm play bot1_directory bot2_directory`.
+6. To submit your bot, run `mm push .`

 Use `mm help` for more information!